Interested in joining the lab? Click here to learn more.

 Sohini Ramachandran PI

-Sohini Ramachandran joined the faculty of Brown University in July 2010, and was promoted to Professor of Ecology and Evolutionary Biology in July 2021; she also holds a courtesy faculty appointment in Computer Science.
-She is also the Director of Brown University's Data Science Initiative, since July 2021, and served as Interim Director beginning August 2020.
+Sohini Ramachandran joined the faculty of Brown University in July 2010, and was named the Hermon C. Bumpus Professor of Biology in January 2023; she also holds a courtesy faculty appointment in Computer Science.
+She is also the Founding Director of Brown University's Data Science Institute, and has been directing Data Science at Brown since August 2020.
 From July 2017-July 2022, Sohini served as Director of Brown University's Center for Computational Molecular Biology.

 Prior to beginning her faculty appointment at Brown University, Sohini spent 3 years as a Junior Fellow at the Harvard Society of Fellows and postdoctoral fellow in Professor John Wakeley’s group at the Harvard University Department of Organismic and Evolutionary Biology.
 She completed her PhD in 2007 with Professor Marcus Feldman at Stanford University’s Department of Biological Sciences.